hanabi/hanabi.github.io/Reference.md

 ### The Generation Discard

-- Usually, if someone has a known playable card and they discard instead of playing that card, this would indicate a *Scream Discard Chop Move*.
+- Usually, if someone discards a card instead of playing a known playable card, this would indicate a *Scream Discard Chop Move*.
 - However, if playing the card (player 1) would cause the next player to discard (player 2) and the next player after that (player 3) to have a critical and/or playable card "ride" on chop, it is a very bad situation.
 Thus, the discard is **just** for the purposes of generating a clue so that player 2 can clue player 3.
 - The *Generation Discard* is **only** to be used as a last resort.
 If player 3 has something else to do (like play a card or give some obvious clue), then player 1 should just play their card and let the card "ride" on chop.